-- LHD Administrator will maintain their contact information in the Kansas Health Alert Network (KS-HAN). -For login issues LHDs can reach out to the KS-HAN Admin at KDHE.KSHANAdmin@ks.gov. - The LHD Staff Registrant list from the KS-HAN Admin is due within the quarter received. - o A group of LHDs are emailed each month from Cynthia.Aspegren@ks.gov with instructions to complete this workplan task. - o This LHD Staff Registrant list only needs to be reviewed by the LHD once per BP. - O The KS-HAN Admin has a schedule for when these emails will be sent to each LHD.
-However, the LHD can email KDHE.KSHANAdmin@ks.gov at any time to request this list for review.
-If the LHD requests the KS-HAN Staff Registrant List, they can count that request as work plan compliant if the reviewed and updated list is returned to the KS-HAN Admin. - o Due within the quarter received and no later than June 30, 2024.
+- LHD Administrator will maintain their contact information in the Kansas Health Alert Network (KS-HAN).For login issues LHDs can reach out to the KS-HAN Admin at kdhe.kshanadmin@ks.gov. - The LHD Staff Registrant list from the KS-HAN Admin is due within the quarter received. - O A group of LHDs are emailed each month from KS-HAN Administrator (kdhe.kshanadmin@ks.gov) with instructions to complete this workplan task. - o This LHD Staff Registrant list only needs to be reviewed by the LHD once per budget period. - The KS-HAN Admin has a schedule for when these emails will be sent to each LHD.
+However, the LHD can email kdhe.kshanadmin@ks.gov at any time to request this list for review.
+If the LHD requests the KS-HAN Staff Registrant List, they can count that request as work plan compliant if the reviewed and updated list is returned to the KS-HAN Admin.

+Due within the guarter received and no later than June 30, 2025.